 When Oracle first announced the launch of Database 188.8.131.52, it seemed unusually generous of the vendor to provide 16 months of Premier Support Error Correction for no additional charge.

 It has since become evident that this was all part of a much bigger plan.

-The message is pretty clear: upgrade.
-But, why is Oracle being so much more forceful with its latest Database versions?
+The message was pretty clear: upgrade.
+But, why was Oracle being so much more forceful with its latest Database versions?